In Wisconsin, a person must be certified to work with lead-based paint.

 You must be 18 years of age or older and meet one of the following:

-You also must complete an initial one-day lead sampling course followed by an initial two-day lead hazard investigation course.
+You also must complete the one-day initial lead sampling course followed by the two-day initial lead hazard investigation course.